Tips for Moving a Safe on Your Own

 As for PVC pipe, our installer says this is a viable option, although it does present some risks.
 The pipe spreads the safe's weight across a larger area, making it easier to roll and protecting your floors.
 However, there's always a risk that you'll lose control of your safe and either damage it or your home, or even injure yourself.

 Instead of PVC pipe, many professional installers use a long, rectangular bar.
 These bars are padded on the bottom to cushion your floors and have a smooth surface on top that allows a heavy object like a safe to glide right along.
 The pros will lay out a track of these bars, pushing the safe along and then pulling up the bars behind the safe and moving them back to the front of the safe's path.
 If you can get your hands on a set of these bars, or make your own, it can make moving your safe a little easier.
+(We still recommend using a dolly for moving your gun safe, though.)

 But please remember that the safest way to move your safe is to use professionals.
 Liberty Safe doesn't recommend that you move a safe on your We suggest you own. contact your local dealer for information on how to move a heavy safe and finding an experienced safe-moving company.